 // my-plugin.js

-// Example: Add a custom container or rule
+// Example: Add a rule or use a markdown-it plugin

 },